 CRDN# Competency - Upon completion of Activity selected to meet competency Preceptor

 rotation the intern will be able to: checkoff

-Domain 1.
+Domain 1 1.
 Scientific and Evidence Base of Practic ce

 1.1 Select indicators of program quality

 and/or customer service and measure

 achievement of objectives.

 1.2 Evaluate research and apply evidence-

 based guidelines, systematic reviews

 and scientific literature in nutrition and

 dietetics practice.

 1.3 Justify programs, products, services and

 care using appropriate evidence or data.

 1.4 Conduct projects using appropriate

 research or quality improvement

 methods, ethical procedures and data

 analysis utilizing current and/or new

 technologies.

 1.5 Incorporate critical-thinking skills in

 overall practice.

-Domain 2.
+Domain 2 2.
 Professional Practice Expectations

 2.1 Practice in compliance with current

 federal regulations and state statutes

 and rules, as applicable, and in

 accordance with accreditation standards

 and the Scope of Practice for the

 Registered Dietitian Nutritionist,

 Standards of Practice, Standards of

 Professional Performance, and Code of

 Ethics for the Profession of Nutrition

 and Dietetics.

 2.2 Demonstrate professional writing skills

 in preparing professional

 communications.

 2.3 Demonstrate active participation,

 teamwork and contributions in group

-settings.
+2.4 settings.

 2.4 Function as a member of

-interprofessional teams.
+2.5 interprofessional teams.

 2.5 Work collaboratively with NDTRs

 and/or support personnel in other

-disciplines.
+2.6 disciplines.

 2.6 Refer clients and patients to other

 professionals and services when needs

 are beyond individual scope of practice.

 2.7 Apply change management strategies to

 achieve desired outcomes.

 2.8 Demonstrate negotiation skills.

 2.9 Actively contribute to nutrition and

 dietetics professional and community

 organizations.

 2.10 Demonstrate professional attributes in

 all areas of practice.

 2.11 Show cultural humility in interactions

 with colleagues, staff, clients, patients

 and the public.

 2.12 Implement culturally sensitive

-strategies to address cultural biases and
+2.1.2 strategies to address cultural biases and

 differences.

 2.13 Advocate for local, state or national

-legislative and regulatory issues or
+2.13 legislative and regulatory issues or

 policies impacting the nutrition and

-D • / dietetics profession.
+dietetics profession.

+Damain

 3. Clinical and Customer Services

-3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process
+3.1 Perform Medical Nutrition Therapy by

+utilizing the Nutrition Care Process

 including use of standardized nutrition

 terminology as a part of the clinical

 workflow elements for individuals,

 groups and populations of differing

 ages and health status, in a variety of

 settings.

 3.2 Conduct nutrition focused physical

 exams.

 3.3 Perform routine health screening

 assessments including measuring blood

 pressure, conducting waived point-of-

 care laboratory testing (such as blood

 glucose or cholesterol), recommending

 and/or initiating nutrition-related

 pharmacotherapy plans (such as

 modifications to bowel regimens,

 carbohydrate to insulin ratio, B12 or

-2.1 iron supplementation).
+iron supplementation).

 3.4 Provide instruction to clients/patients

-for self-monitoring blood glucose considering diabetes medication and
+for self-monitoring blood glucose

+considering diabetes medication and

 medical nutrition therapy plan.

 3.5 Explain the steps involved and observe

-5.5 the placement of nasogastric or
+3.0 the placement of nasogastric or

 nasoenteric feeding tubes; if available,

 assist in the process of placing

 nasogastric or nasoenteric feeding

 tubes.

 3.6 Conduct a swallow screen and refer to

-the appropriate health care professional
+3.0 the appropriate health care professional

+the appropriate hearth care professional

+for full excellent exclustion when

 for full swallow evaluation when

-needed.
+2.7 needed.

-3.7 Demonstrate effective communication
+3.7

-and documentation skills for clinical